 As we get older our ability to focus on objects close to us diminishes.
 This is a natural ageing process of the eyes and affects both men and women as they reach their mid-forties.

 Laser eye surgery has traditionally only be used to correct distance vision but recent developments mean there are now techniques that are available to correct near vision as well as distance vision.
 Laser blended vision is becoming an increasingly popular method of correcting presbyopia although it is not the only solution that is available to you.
-Monovision, CK treatment and Kamra Vision Inlays are also viable alternatives for correcting presbyopia and you can read more about these options here.
+Monovision, CK treatment and Kamra Vision Inlays are also viable alternatives for correcting presbyopia.

 The aim of laser blended vision is to correct one eye to see mainly for near vision and the other eye to see mainly for distance vision.
 When both eyes are open the brain blends the vision in both eyes together, giving you good distance and near vision.
 Laser blended vision is generally easier to adapt to than monovision as there is less of a difference between the two eyes.
 This means a higher percentage of people will be suitable for laser blended vision compared with monovision.

 With monovision, one eye is corrected solely for distance vision and the other eye solely for reading vision which is generally more difficult to adapt to.
 With blended vision, however, there is more of a compromise, meaning that the eye corrected for near vision will still have some distance vision and the eye corrected for distance vision will still have some reading vision.
 Approximately 90% of people are suitable for blended vision whereas this may be as low as 60% for monovision.
 You will be assessed for suitability before undergoing laser blended vision surgery.

 How Does Laser Blended Vision Work?